Mindfulness Teaching and Coaching

 Who provides Mindfulness at the clinic?

 Stuart is an accredited counsellor, clinical psychotherapist and clinical hypnotherapist with accreditation covering analytic, cognitive behavioural and humanistic models.
 He has extensive stress management and mindfulness training and experience (see main mindfulness page).
 He is a registered healthcare practitioner with teo Professional Standards Authority Accredited Registers and the Register of Health Care Pracititioners. he also has an NVQ Level 4 in Training and Development in the specific fields of Stress Management and Complementary Health Education.
 He is also a Fellow of both the Royal Society of Public Health and the Institute of Health Promotion and Education.
 His qualifications include multiple professional diplomas, two separate completed professional accreditation processes and a MSc Psychology.
+Stuart is registered with the FHT (who hold a PSA AR) under Mindfulness (as well as Hypnotherapy and EMMETT).
+He has several competency certifications in Clinical application of Mindfulness for Clients and Groups.

 Mindfulness education, mindfulness training, mindfulness teacher, teaching mindfulness, learning how to use mindfulness, meditation, condition management, anxiety management, depression management, stress management, OCD management, treating depression without drugs, treating anxiety without drugs, treating mental health without drugs, NICE recommended treatments for depression and anxiety, pain management, Edinburgh, Midlothian, Falkirk, Stirlingshire, Scotland, psychotherapy, counselling, hypnotherapy, CBT, CBASP, psychology, psychotherapist, counsellor, hypnotherapist, life coach, life coaching.
+Mindfulness psychotherapy in Edinburgh.